Carb Cycling While Flexible Dieting

 These carbs are still consumed within an overall macro ratio that produces a 20% calorie deficit.

-That’s what’s so great about Flexible Dieting.
+That’s what’s so great about Counting Macros (sometimes called Flexible Dieting).
 You aren’t eating the same amount of carbs day in and day out like traditional diets that adhere to a fixed calorie amount like 1200 or 1500.

 Carb cycling aims to fuel your body during workouts and to keep your body guessing.
 This prevents the body from adapting to the same amount of carbs eaten day in and day out.

-If you are Flexible Dieting correctly, then you are already carb cycling!
+If you are Counting Macros correctly, then you are already carb cycling!
 There’s no need to further adjust carb intake since it’s already being done within your calculations.

 You'll Love Our Macro Solution Program